VirtusLab/tips/src/assets/tips/other.md

 in-memory display server, `Xvfb` ![](linux)

-Note that this is distinct from running Chrome with `--headless` or JVM with `-Djava.awt.headless`; this uses the explicit support for a headless mode implemented in Chrome 59+/AWT, while `xvfb-run` just attaches a different display server to the process (and hence the process doesn't even need to know that it's being run headlessly,
+Note that this is distinct from running Chrome with `--headless` or JVM with `-Djava.awt.headless`; these use the explicit support for a headless mode implemented in Chrome 59+/AWT, while `xvfb-run` just attaches a different display server to the process (and hence the process doesn't even need to know that it's being run headlessly,